eik-lib/website/docs/overview_eik_json.md

     "name": "my-app",
     "version": "1.0.0",
     "server": "https://assets.myeikserver.com",
-    "files": {
+    "files": "./dist",
-      "index.js": "./scripts.js",
-      "index.css": "./styles.css"
-    },
     "import-map": "https://assets.myeikserver.com/map/my-map/1.0.0"
   }
 }
 ```

-It is also possible to have Eik use the `package.json` `name` and `version` fields by omitting them from the configuration.
+It is also possible to have Eik use the `package.json` `name` and `version` fields by omitting them from the Eik configuration.

 __*Example*__